Business Partner

 To be able to include this functionality, the Advanced Rappels module of the Sales Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: Sales Extensions Bundle.
 For more information about the available versions, core compatibility and new features, visit Sales Extensions - Release notes.

 With this functionality, the tab "Rappel Configurations" is shown in the business partners included in the Rappel configurations.
-Also, in the Business Partner window, the user is able to create rappels using the button Create Rappel.
+Also, in the Business Partner window, create rappels using the button Create Rappel.

 To be able to do this, it is necessary to configure certain aspects in the Rappel Configurations window.